ditsara/today-i-learned/README.md

 [Slim](https://slim-template.github.io) for HTML templating.
 There's nothing wrong with the default, Embedded Ruby or "ERB", but I prefer Slim's cleaner and more minimalist syntax.
-Otherwise, writing HTML typically relies a lot of editor tooling which is sometimes not so reliable.
+Otherwise, writing HTML typically relies on a lot of editor tooling which is sometimes not so reliable.

 [Ancestry](https://github.com/stefankroes/ancestry) implements a tree using the